sanderdewijs/livewire-maps/README.md

 ## Selection Drawing (Circle/Polygon)
-The map supports starting draw mode in two ways:
+The map supports starting draw mode in three ways:

 1) Property: pass drawType on first render (see Quick Start).
+2) Event via `lw-map:update`: include `drawType: 'circle'|'polygon'` to enable drawing immediately in the same update round-trip.
-2) Event: ask the map to enter draw mode later (see Events below: `lw-map:draw`).
+3) Event: ask the map to enter draw mode later (see Events below: `lw-map:draw`).

 When the user completes the shape, the component computes which markers fall inside and dispatches a `selection-complete` event with results.